alexKleider/phInfo/README.md

 about which computer is being used and for what purpose.

-The `Raspberry Pi` (or any other `Debian` based machine that you may be trying to configure) will be refered to as your `target` machine.
-Your laptop or other (preferably Linux) computer (it could even be another `Raspberry Pi`) will be refered to as your `staging` machine.
+The `Raspberry Pi` (or any other `Debian` based machine that you may be trying to configure) will be referred to as your `target` machine.
+Your laptop or other (preferably Linux) computer (it could even be another `Raspberry Pi`) will be refereed to as your `staging` machine.
 It will be assumed that your `staging` machine will have `Linux` as its operating system.
 There's a good chance that an Apple (running OSX) will work the same (not tested) but